mauroef/memo-zap/README.md

 # memo-zap

-Memo-Zap is a simple and intuitive app that helps you create reminders for important dates such as anniversaries, birthdays, and other milestones.
+Memo-Zap is a simple and intuitive app that helps you create reminders for important dates such as anniversaries, birthdays, and other memos.

 ## Technologies Used